Sage-Bionetworks/portalsDocs/README.md

 To build locally, follow the instructions found [here](https://help.github.com/en/articles/testing-your-github-pages-site-locally-with-jekyll).
 You will need Jekyll, Ruby, and the Ruby package manager, Bundler.

 Internal development can be performed by branching from `gh-pages` to your own feature branch, making changes, pushing the branch to this repository, and opening a pull request.
 Pull requests against the `gh-pages` branch require a review before merging.

 ### Categories

 Pages are described by categories.
 These are stored in a Jekyll collection at [_categories](_categories/).
+The architecture of this repo is described in the [Jekyll collection documentation](https://jekyllrb.com/docs/collections/).
 The content that describes each category is defined in a YAML header in a file in that directory.
 The categories avaiable for reference elsewhere are named as the file or as present in the 'name' field of the YAML header.

 For example, if you want to create a page with a governance category, you would look in [_categories/governance.md](_categories/governance.md) in the 'name' field and use that value.

 ### Creating a page

 To create a page using the article layout, start by specifying at the very beginning the title, layout, excerpt, and category in the YAML front matter.
 The title and excerpt will show up in the article's user guide thumbnail and the category tag will be used to sort the article into its corresponding user guide tab.
 If no category is specified, it will default into the "How-To" tab.

 Note that the front matter needs to be enclosed between three dashed lines to work properly.